 But, after I’m finished, I end up feeling great and suddenly I love running again!

-I would run ten miles on a weekend regularly.
-Then I had 3 kids, dogs, mom responsibilities, and my running fell by the wayside.
+I would run ten miles on a weekend, regularly.
+But then I had 3 kids, dogs, wife responsibilities, and my running fell by the wayside.
 I’ve picked it up and dropped it several times throughout the years, but I’ve never worked at getting my running back to the level it used to be.

 Instead I start out way too fast, can’t catch my breath, overthink EVERYTHING, and keep giving myself permission to quit.
 I know it would probably help to start over from the beginning and train to run the correct way, but instead I just keep trying to contain myself at the beginning of each run, and next thing I know I’m speeding up, breathing too fast, and the cycle starts all over again.

 I look forward to running on trails because: 1) The scenery can’t be beat and 2) Trying not to roll an ankle or trip and face plant (all of which I’ve done) forces me to keep my eyes focused on the ground and my mind engaged on the run.
 It involves shifting my steps from jogging, to jumping and side-stepping rocks, tree roots and other obstacles.
 I spend so much time concentrating on my steps and the path that 6 miles is done before I know it!
 And since I’m definitely not going for speed, I can stop a few times and catch some beautiful scenery, like this:

 The views alone are worth all the effort!
 There’s something so peaceful and satisfying about just being still for a moment in the quiet awesomeness of nature.

 So maybe you’re struggling with something you don’t feel you’re good at, or you’re frustrated with?
 Or maybe you’ve been wanting to try something new but are intimidated?
-My suggestion is: keep! showing! up!
+My suggestion is: Keep!
+Showing!
+Up!
 Put in the effort and you WILL get better!
-Just make sure to give yourself some grace, no self-judging, and acknowledge your victories (even the small ones.
+Just make sure to give yourself some grace (no self-judging allowed!), and acknowledge your victories, even the small ones.

 Thank you for reading my little blog 🙂